 - As they start to crackle, add the coarsely ground paste of peels

-- Serve it hot with rice and other side dishes for a healthy and traditional Bengali meal
+- Serve it hot with rice and other side dishes for a traditional Bengali meal

 - Aloo Potol er Chorchori | Bengali Parwal Sabji